 Book for 5 persons and get a discount and avail flat 10% discount on TREK FEE.

-2 night’s accommodation at Joshimath (Day 1 & Day 5) in lodge on triple/quad sharing basis.
-Meals at Joshimath are on your own.
+2 night’s accommodation at Joshimath (Day 1 & Day 5) in a lodge on triple/quad sharing basis.
+We will provide separate room(s) for male and female trekkers.

-Car drop from Joshimath to trek starting point Dhak (Day 1) and pick up from trek end point Auli to Joshimath back.
+Car drop from Joshimath to trek starting point Karchi (Day 1) and pick up from trek end point Auli to Joshimath back.

-All meals during the trek (From Day 2 lunch to Day 5 lunch).
+All meals during the trek (from Day 1 dinner to Day 5 dinner).
 Regular Indian style nutritious vegetarian food during the trek (including occasional eggs), breakfast packed/hot lunch (depending upon the time you reach a campsite), snacks, dinner along with coffee/tea/soup.

 Excellent Trekking Guide(s), who will be a local to this particular area and has profound knowledge of the trekking trails around.